AlbertP3/AnchiDori/README.md

 <li>min_matches - minimum number of the sequence occurences that must occur in order for the query to match</li>
 <li>status - indicates whenether query ran successfuly or stumbled upon some issues</li>
 </ol>

-<h1>Command Line Interface</h1>
-Text based interface that nevertheless offers a complete functionality - dynamically displaying the Query Monitor, managing queries (add, edit, delete), opening the target url in the browser and playing notifications.

-<h1>Reactjs Frontend</h1>
-Web interface written in React.
-Offers a somehow more user-friendly experience with the App.
-This allows user to view nicely formatted Monitor table, effortlessly add or edit Queries with auto prefilled forms.
-Still in development.

 <h1>ToDo</h1>
 <ol>